tambetvali/LaegnaAIHDvisualization/Android'sDreamofElectricSheep/README.md

 Agile, iterative strategy: to move on with holistic coverage, coverage of each part of the whole; sometimes agile development expects *base minimum* into the classes, which appear with such scope.
 This 1-day work of this text is the bare mimimum; and agile simply halts it when the day ends.

-Text itself, which introduces this chapter: [Introduction: How Dimensions Become Meaning](https://github.com/tambetvali/LaegnaAIHDvisualization/blob/main/Android'sDreamofElectricSheep/ElectricAliceInWonderland.md)
+Text itself, which introduces this chapter:
+- [Introduction: How Dimensions Become Meaning](https://github.com/tambetvali/LaegnaAIHDvisualization/blob/main/Android'sDreamofElectricSheep/ElectricAliceInWonderland.md) - a.k.a.
+"Electric Alice in Wonderland! :)"
 - When I say I introduce: indeed, I try to cover all the topic in technical text and avoid that the future brings me surprises; if you use any other materials, you should already on the way and you won't miss the basic points.